 This was our first meal and one of the best of our trip.
 We asked our hotel for a recommendation and they pointed us across the street.
 It was after 2PM.
 We stuck our head in the door and the place was almost dark so we turned to leave but the owner asked us to stay and started running around and turning the lights on.
 We ordered the house soup for 12 soles (about $4) and rolled chicken for 28 soles (about $9).

 He disappeared and we heard some clatter in the kitchen and pretty soon wonderful aromas started wafting out.
 It took a while, but it is nice to know that everything is fresh and made just for you.
 The soup was perfect, hearty and delicious, with a few different kinds of meat, veggies, and potato.
 The rolled chicken was tender, moist and delicious and the sauce with it was great.
 The veggies were cooked nicely.
-The dinning room was small, but cozy, with cute decor, and they took credit card without issue.
+The dining room was small, but cozy, with cute decor, and they took credit card without issue.

 Tupana Wasi - Aguas Calientes - GPS: -13.5136,-71.9755